JamesTruong43/41189-Weekly-Reflections/README.md

 # Week 2

 What have I learnt this week?
+The different types of models that are available to use.

-This week i learned about:
+This week I learned about:
+- Wisdom Hierarchy
+- Different theories

 What do I ‘now know’ that I did not before?
+The wisdom hierarchy and the different theories
 What insights have I gained?

 What are (my/the) perceived strengths and weaknesses that i have observed?